meik99/cloud-computing/README.md

 ## Overview

 What if you could just push a change into a git repository and have everything from tests to deployment in a cluster run automatically without any needed supervision?
-Our project shows how to do exactly that.
+Our project shows exactly how to do that.

-Using an Angular demo app called demo-app that simply displays something and has some tests, we use Concourse (an open source CI/CD system) to run the tests, and if they succeed upload a new docker image of the demo app to Docker Hub.
-Finally, an operator watches over the demo app deployment to make sure the demo app and its service are deployed and updates them if a new version on Docker Hub is available.
+Using an Angular demo app, called demo-app, that simply displays something and includes some tests, we use Concourse (an open source CI/CD system) to run those tests.
+If they succeed, a job uploads a new docker image of the demo app to Docker Hub.
+Finally, an operator, watching over the demo app deployment and its service, updates it if a new version is available.

-All of the above (demo app, Concourse and the operator) run on a kubernetes cluster.
-All images are from (or through) Docker Hub.
+All of the above (demo app, Concourse and the operator) run on a Kubernetes cluster.
+All images are hosted on and uploaded to Docker Hub.

 ## Demo App

 This is just a demo app built with Angular.
-It displays some text.
-It has tests.
+It displays some text and contains basic unit tests.

 The [demo-app-statefulset.yaml](demo-app-statefulset.yaml) configuration defines a stateful set with three pods and a service with type NodePort.

-We use a stateful set instead of a replica set because of the nice predictable and readable names (e.g. demo-app-0, demo-app-1 and demo-app-2) and the service type NodePort because the cluster we deploy on has an Nginx reverse proxy.
+We use a stateful set instead of a replica set because of the nice predictable and readable names (e.g. demo-app-0, demo-app-1 and demo-app-2).
+The service type is `NodePort`, since the cluster we use is deployed on a self-managed root server.
+Therefore, it has no cloud provided load balancer, but is made available externally using an Nginx reverse proxy.

 ## Concourse

-Concourse is a CI/CD system which allows creating pipelines consisting of jobs, where each job runs in its own container.
-We use Concourse mainly because it is a cool project and does what we want: running jobs (which includes tests, of course).
+Concourse is a CI/CD system which allows creating pipelines consisting of jobs.
+Each job runs tasks which run, e.g., scripts, in their own containers.
+We chose Concourse because it is a common CI/CD system, uses YAML to configure its pipelines, and does what it should: running automated jobs (which includes tests, of course).

 ### Deployment Customization

-The customization for the Concourse deployment is found in [kustomization.yaml](kustomization.yaml), or rather: the starting point is found in that file.
-The configuration is split into manageable parts, and therefore this file just contains the delegation to the folders postgresql and concourse, which contain the actual customization for those parts.
+The starting point for the Concourse deployment is found in [kustomization.yaml](kustomization.yaml).
+The configuration is split into manageable parts, and therefore this file contains just the reference to the folders postgresql and concourse, which, again, contain kustomization files, declaring the files needed for the deployment.

 ```yaml
 # kustomization.yaml